himelbrand/react-native-ble-peripheral/README.md

 - fixed issues fixed on github repo in npm package - starting from version 1.2.0

 ### Still missing
-- this project have no support for IOS what so ever

 if you would like to contribute to this project or suggest more future features you're welcome to so via an issue or pull request.